euroscipy/euroscipy_proceedings/papers/hendrik_heuer/heuer.rst

 In the pre-processing step, all sentences are tokenized to extract single words.
 The tokenization is done using the Penn Treebank Tokenizer implemented in the Natural Language Processing Toolkit (NLTK) for Python [Bir09].
 Alternatively, this could also be achieved with a regular expression.

 Using a hash map, all words are counted.
 Only unique words, i.e. the keys of the hash map, are taken into account for the dimensionality reduction.
-Not all unique words are taken into account.
 The 3000 most frequent English words according to a frequency list collected from Wikipedia are ignored to reduce the amount of data.

 Word representations
 ~~~~~~~~~~~~~~~~~~~~